The preferred cosmetic treatment for beautiful results. Spider veins can negatively affect your life.

 Small unsightly veins that can be found in a number of areas on the body and can be troublesome for many.
 Whether it be for health reasons or cosmetic reasons, there are treatments that can drastically improve the appearance of areas where they’re noticeable.
 Spider veins are typically found developing on the legs and can be an unsightly view.
 If you’re plagued by these web-like veins there’s no reason to believe that you have to live with them.
 There are several options available for treatment.
 Among these options is sclerotherapy, a minimally invasive approach that produces long-lasting results.

 What Causes Spider Veins?

-Spider veins occur when smaller veins near the surface of the skin are affected by malfunctioning valves and are a symptom of venous insufficiency.
-Venous insufficiency is a condition that occurs when valves in the veins no longer function properly and may be caused by aging, genetics and high blood pressure.
+Spider veins occur when small veins near the surface of the skin are affected by malfunctioning valves and are a symptom of venous insufficiency.
+Venous insufficiency is a condition that occurs when valves in the veins no longer function properly and may be caused by factors such as aging or genetics.
 When blood has difficulty returning to the heart, it accumulates in the damaged blood vessels.
 The pooling blood causes a visible web-like pattern of veins to develop and can be problematic and unsightly for many patients.
 Although venous insufficiency can affect anyone, women experience the problem more than men.
 According to a study published in 2015 in the Aesthetic Surgery Journal, spider veins occur in 41 percent of women over the age of 50.
 A number of factors can predispose someone to spider veins, including:

 - Venous insufficiency